awsdocs/aws-cli-user-guide/doc_source/cli-configure-completion.md

 ## Enable Command Completion<a name="cli-command-completion-enable"></a>

 Run a command to enable command completion\.
 The command that you use to enable completion depends on the shell that you're using\.
 You can add the command to your shell's RC file to run it each time you open a new shell\.
+In each command, replace the path `/usr/local/bin` with the one found on your system in the previous section\.
 + **`bash`** – Use the built\-in command `complete`\.

   ```
-  $ complete -C '/usr/local/bin/aws_completer' aws
+  $ complete -C '/usr/local/aws/bin/aws_completer' aws
   ```

   Add the command to `~/.bashrc` to run it each time you open a new shell\.
 Your `~/.bash_profile` should source `~/.bashrc` to ensure that the command is run in login shells as well\.